transcranial/keras-js/README.md

 In GPU mode, tensor objects are encoded as WebGL textures prior to computations.
 The size of these tensors are limited by `gl.getParameter(gl.MAX_TEXTURE_SIZE)`, which differs by hardware/platform.
 See [here](http://webglstats.com/) for typical expected values.
 For operations involving tensors where this value is exceeded along any dimension, that operation falls back to the CPU.

+Firefox on certain platforms (macOS in particular, possibly others) still has texture size limits hard-coded.
+Even on modern GPUs, this limit may be too low.
+This is a [known issue](https://bugzilla.mozilla.org/show_bug.cgi?id=986871).
+While Keras.js will gracefully downgrade to use the CPU in this case, computational performance will be degraded.
+One way to get around this is to go to `about:config` and change `gfx.work-around-driver-bugs` to `false`, and restart the browser.
+This should increase the max texture size back to normal.

 ### Development / Testing

 There are extensive tests for each implemented layer.
 See `notebooks/` for jupyter notebooks generating the data for all these tests.